Amzani/apidesk-sdk-test-def/docs/models/components/listusersresponsedataemailstype.md

 # ListUsersResponseDataEmailsType

-Specifies the type of email address, such as 'work', 'personal', or 'other'.
-This optional field helps categorize the email for better context and usage within applications.
+Specifies the type of email address, such as 'work' or 'personal'.
+This helps categorize the email for better organization and context within the CRM system.
+The value is optional and can be used to filter or sort email addresses based on their type.

 ## Example Usage